doctor-g/preproduction_Sp24/course_plan.md

 - **Meetings**: Tuesday and Thursday, 12:30&ndash;3:15 in RB353
 - **Instructors**:
     - [Paul Gestwicki](https://www.cs.bsu.edu/~pvgestwicki) (Office: RB479, see website for drop-in hours)
-    - [Antonio Sanders](https://www.bsu.edu/academics/collegesanddepartments/art/about-us/faculty-and-staff/faculty/sandersantonio) (Office: AJ401, drop-in hours TBD)
+    - [Antonio Sanders](https://www.bsu.edu/academics/collegesanddepartments/art/about-us/faculty-and-staff/faculty/sandersantonio) (Office: AJ261, drop-in hours TBD)
 - **Required Text**: Richard Lemarchand. _A Playful Production Process_.
 MIT Press.
 2021.
 - **Prerequisite**:
   - For CS390: CS215 or CS315 (CS315 is strongly recommended)
-  - For ART411: Your advisor will check this during the curriculum transition
+  - For ART440: ART341

 This is the first course in a three-course capstone experience for students in the Game Design & Development Concentration.
 At the end of this first class, you and